brewster1134/atrackt/README.md

 #### Registering Plugins

-Common plugins can be found in `js/plugins` and will self-register themselves by including them on your page, but if you would like custom tracking you can quickly create a new plugin by calling the `registerPlugin` method.
+Common plugins can be found in `js/plugins` and will self-register themselves by including them on your page, but if you would like custom tracking, you can quickly create a new plugin by calling the `registerPlugin` method.

 The minimum a plugin needs is a `send` method.
 This is a function that accepts a tracking object as an argument.
-You can do additional processing to the object and send it where ever you like to track it.
+From here, you can do additional processing on the object and send it where ever you like to track it.

 ```coffee
 Atrackt.registerPlugin 'testPlugin',